SamAinsworth/reproduce-cgo2017-paper/README.md

 Hardware pre-requisities
 ========================
-Any of the follows three architectures:
+Any of the following architectures:
 * Intel-based
-* ARMv7
 * ARM64

 Software pre-requisites